-PolyJet 3D printing is similar to inkjet document printing.
-But instead of jetting drops of ink onto paper, PolyJet 3D printers jet layers of liquid photopolymer onto a build tray and cure them with UV light.
-The layers build up one at a time to create a 3D model or prototype.
+PolyJet 3D printing is similar to inkjet document printing, but instead of jetting drops of ink onto paper, PolyJet 3D Printers jet layers of liquid photopolymer onto a build tray and instantly cure them with UV light.
+The fine layers build up to create a precise 3D model or prototype.
 Models are ready to handle and use right out of the 3D printer, with no post-curing needed.
 Along with the selected model materials, the 3D printer also jets a gel-like support material specially designed to uphold overhangs and complicated geometries.
-It is easily removed by hand and with water.
+It is easily removed by hand or water.

-The most advanced PolyJet systems, Objet Connex 3D Printers feature unique technology that can jet multiple materials in a single print run.
-This means that you can selectively position multiple materials in one printed prototype and even combine two materials to create composite digital materials with distinct, predictable properties.
+The most advanced PolyJet systems, Objet Connex 3D Printers, combine diverse 3D printing materials in one model by jetting multiple materials simultaneously.
+This means you can selectively position multiple materials in one printed prototype and even combine two or three materials to create composite digital materials with distinct, predictable properties.
 Examples include rigid and rubberlike with a range of Shore A values in between; or cyan, magenta and yellow with a range of blended hues.

 PolyJet 3D Printing Benefits

-PolyJet technology creates precision prototypes that set the standard for finished-product realism.
-Its very thin print layers make complex shapes, fine details and smooth finished surfaces possible.
-Objet Connex 3D Printers offer more material versatility than any other technology, including the ability to print multiple materials simultaneously.
+PolyJet technology creates precise prototypes that set the standard for finished-product realism.
+Its fine resolution makes complex shapes, intricate details and smooth surfaces possible.
+Objet Connex 3D Printers offer more material versatility than any other technology, including the ability to incorporate color and diverse materials into one model.

 See What Printers Use PolyJet Technology